g0dux/CHATCYBER-BETA-/README.md

 ## Operation Modes 🎮

-Cyber Assistant v4.0 offers three primary operation modes:
+Cyber Assistant v4.0 offers three primary modes:

 ### Chat Mode 💬

 - **Description:**
-  Engage in a natural, conversational interaction with the AI assistant.
+  Engage in natural, interactive conversation with the AI assistant.

-- **Features:**
+- **Configuration:**
-  - Choose your preferred language (Português, English, Español, Français, Deutsch).
+  - Choose your preferred language and response style.
-  - Select response style: **Technical** (detailed) or **Freeform** (creative).
+  - Adjust the AI's temperature and response speed to balance creativity and performance.

 ---

 ### Investigation Mode 🔍

 - **Description:**
-  Conduct online investigations based on a target query.
+  Conduct online investigations based on target queries.

-- **Features:**
+- **Configuration:**
   - Define the number of websites to search.
-  - Specify a focused investigation area.
+  - Specify a focus for the investigation (e.g., phishing, malware).
-  - Enable options to include news and leaked data.
+  - Enable options to include news or leaked data.
-  - Adjust response speed: choose between “Detailed” (more comprehensive but slower) or “Fast” (quicker with fewer details).
+  - Choose between "Detailed" (more comprehensive but slower) and "Fast" (quicker with fewer details) response modes.

 - **Output:**
-  Produces a detailed report with links, forensic analysis, and actionable insights.
+  Generates a report with forensic analysis, relevant links, and actionable insights.

 ---